-The Ohio Gestational Diabetes (GDM) Postpartum Care Learning Collaborative is a group of forward-thinking provider sites and nationally renowned clinical advisors working together to improve the care and long-term outcomes of women who have been diagnosed with GDM.
+The Ohio Gestational Diabetes (GDM) Postpartum Care Learning Collaborative is a group of forward-thinking provider sites and nationally renowned clinical advisors working together to improve the care and long-term outcomes of women who have been diagnosed with or have a history of GDM.

 Clinical Advisory Partners include nationally recognized subject matter experts:

-- Dr. Steven Gabbe, CEO Emeritus at The Ohio State University Wexner Medical Center (OSUMC)
+- Dr. Steven Gabbe, CEO Emeritus, Professor of Obstetrics and Gynecology, at The Ohio State University Wexner Medical Center (OSUWMC)

-- Dr. Mark Landon, Chair and Professor of Department of Obstetrics and Gynecology at OSUMC
+- Dr. Mark Landon, Chair and Professor of Department of Obstetrics and Gynecology at OSUWMC

-Funded by the Ohio Department of Health (ODH), the GDM QI Project seeks to increase the number of women who attend post-partum appointments.
-Additionally, it implements a quality improvement (QI) pilot project to increase post-partum education and screening for Type 2 Diabetes Mellitus (T2DM) among women with a history of GDM, with a special emphasis on high-risk women enrolled in Medicaid.
-To accomplish this, we are looking for providers like you to partner with during Wave 3 of the project.
+Funded by the Ohio Department of Health (ODH) and Ohio Department of Medicaid (ODM), the GDM quality improvement (QI) project seeks to increase the number of women who attend postpartum appointments.
+Additionally, this QI project seeks to increase postpartum education and screening for Type 2 Diabetes Mellitus (T2DM) among women with a history of GDM, with a special emphasis on high-risk women enrolled in Medicaid.
+To accomplish this, we are partnering with prenatal and primary care providers.
 During this wave, the collaborative will: